Cannabis in Latin America – What You Didn’t Know| 30 June, 2021

 However, it’s also fair to note that cannabis laws are not overly punitive in every corner of Latin America.
 While recreational cannabis consumption has not been legalized anywhere, it has been decriminalized in countries like Argentina.
 Not only is Argentina receptive to cannabis use in some form, but they are also an industry leader in the world of CBD, including involvement in a famous 2018 study regarding how CBD oil may help alleviate symptoms in epileptic children.

-Chile has also decriminalized cannabis consumption and even allows residents to grow small amounts of the plant at home without punishment—a more permissive law than even some of those in place in cannabis legal states in the USA.
+Chile has also decriminalized consumption of the plant and even allows residents to grow cannabis at home in small amounts without punishment—a more permissive law than even some of those in place in cannabis legal states in the USA.

 Mexico, on the other hand, has been in a state of legal cannabis limbo for the last several years.
 All the way back in 2018, the Mexican Supreme Court declared that a federal ban on cannabis was illegal and demanded that congress produce a reform bill within the next three months.